 I honestly wasn't going to listen to it when I saw it drop this morning, but then my mom sent me an article from Rolling Stone about it, and the headline called it "clever", so I figured I'd give "Another Year" a listen.

 Getting into the lyrics, there's an irreverence and a contemplation that helped me buy into the song, even as someone who falls onto the Grinchier side of the Christmas spirit thing.
 He opens with, "It never snows in LA/You'd never know it was a holiday".
-Instantly, it told me that this wasn't going to be your regular, candy cane song.
+Instantly, that told me that this wasn't going to be your regular, candy cane song.
 It was also relatable to my childhood Christmases.
-Even though I live in a snowy place now, I grew up with Texas holidays where I always in shorts.
+Even though I live in a snowy place now, I grew up with Texas holidays where I was always in shorts.
 The next line cements the song as a true Finneas work and made it even more relatable for me.
 "I don't believe that Jesus Christ was born to save me/That's an awful lot of pressure for a baby".
 Which, he definitely has a point there.
 He continues to talk about how he'll take the extra time to be with family and friends, even if he doesn't totally buy into the origin of the holidays.
 He also rejects the consumer culture around Christmas, telling everyone not to "waste a dime on me".

 The chorus takes the song in a sweet, love song direction.
 "Hurry home, please, I don't belong without you/Your ice-cold feet; write all my songs about you/I love you more and more each day/Can't find a poetic way to say/"I hope it lasts another year".
 This chorus is cute because it has that puppy love feeling, but the last line is my favorite.
 I feel like it grounds the chorus and keeps the song in a realistic realm.
 I think my problem with most Christmas songs is that they're overly cheerful and completely removed from reality.
 Here, Finneas acknowledges even though he's in this seemingly perfect relationship now, there's no promise it'll always be like that.
 There's just hope, which is all that any of us have.